O.G.S Will Get You Back On the Road

 Losing your only car key or getting it locked inside the car will leave you stranded.
-Therefore it is always a good practice to have a spare car.
+Therefore it is always a good practice to have a spare car key.
 However, the spare might not help if you’re far from home and you’re losing the key.
 In this case, an auto locksmith will be the best call for help.

-Punctures and also on top for breakdown reasons, and while most of them cannot be prevented, there are a few aspects you should check to prevent a flat tyre.
+Punctures are also top for breakdown reasons, and while most of them cannot be prevented, there are a few aspects you should check to prevent a flat tyre.
 Check regularly the tyre pressure and tread, and if you see uneven wear, have the wheel alignment checked.
 If you’re driving with loads, adjust the tyre pressure accordingly and avoid driving rough road surfaces with speed.

-Newer diesel vehicles use Selective Catalyst Reduction (SCR), which reduces nitrogen oxide exhaust emissions from.
+Newer diesel vehicles use Selective Catalyst Reduction (SCR), which reduces nitrogen oxide exhaust emissions.
 AdBlue is an additive that gets injected in the exhaust for this reason.
 It’s also called urea or Diesel Exhaust Fluid (DEF), and it needs to be kept topped up to work properly.
 Your car engine won’t start if AdBlue runs out, so it’s important never to run out.

 Here at O.G.S.
 Mechanics, we are not shy to take up a carbon disaster and put it right.

 It takes a lot of hard work, skill, care and attention to put an excessive carbon leak situation as pictured back to the right way.

 It is without a doubt that we would require to use our specialist injector removal tools on a job as such, clean up the injectors & the sleeving, re-cut the injector seating and fit new injector seals.
 Even possibly repair a few broken bolts and threads here and there, nothing new to us there.

 Focus On: Clogged Diesel Particulate Filter Repair (DPF)

 THE MYSTERIOUS DPF!